-Rather than let your child play online games or apps on their tablet, let them work on a non-screen-based activity before bed time, that is engaging without being overly stimulating.
+Rather than let your child play online games or apps on their tablet, let them work on a non-screen-based activity before bed time, one that is engaging without being overly stimulating.

 Reading or an arts and crafts based project is a good alternative and will help them wind down before bed.